microsoft/vscode-docs/docs/languages/markdown.md

 ### Link validation

 Link validation checks local links in your Markdown code to make sure they are valid.
-This can catch common mistakes, such linking to a header that has been renamed or to a file that no longer exists on disk.
+This can catch common mistakes, such linking to a header that was renamed or to a file that no longer exists on disk.

 ![A warning shown in the editor when linking to a file that does not exist](images/markdown/link-validation.png)

 Link validation is off by default.
-To enable it, just set `"markdown.validate.enabled": true`.
-VS Code will then analyze Markdown links to headers, images, and other local files.
-Invalid links will be reported as either warnings or errors.
+To enable it, set `"markdown.validate.enabled": true`.
+VS Code then analyzes Markdown links to headers, images, and other local files.
+Invalid links are reported as either warnings or errors.
 All link validation happens locally and there is no checking of external http(s) links.

 There are a few settings you can use to customize link validation:

 * `markdown.validate.fileLinks.enabled` - Enable/disable validation of links to local files: `[link](/path/to/file.md)`
 * `markdown.validate.fragmentLinks.enabled` - Enable/disable validation of links to headers in the current file: `[link](#some-header)`
-* `markdown.validate.fileLinks.markdownFragmentLinks` - Enabled/disable validation of links to to headers in the other markdown file: `[link](other-file.md#some-header)`
+* `markdown.validate.fileLinks.markdownFragmentLinks` - Enabled/disable validation of links to headers in the other markdown file: `[link](other-file.md#some-header)`
 * `markdown.validate.referenceLinks.enabled` - Enable/disable validation of reference links: `[link][ref]`.
 * `markdown.validate.ignoredLinks` - A list of link globs that skip validation.
-This is useful if you link to files that don't exist on disk but do exist once the Markdown has been published.
+This is useful if you link to files that don't exist on disk but do exist once the Markdown is published.

 ### Find All References to headers and links